Independent Stewards

 Independent stewards are critical players in completing stewardship work in the high desert, and perhaps even bringing new stewardship needs to light as they explore Oregon’s dry side with a trained eye.
 The work our volunteers complete across eastern Oregon informs our conservation and legal work and underpins our ongoing commitment to protect, defend, and restore the high desert.

 Ready to get out into the desert and give it some care?
-Oregon Natural Desert Association would love to see you on one of the dozens of stewardship trips and […]
+Visit ONDA’s stewardship trips page to learn more about current independent project offerings.

 Independent stewards are critical players in completing desert restoration projects, and bringing new maintenance needs to light as they explore Oregon’s dry side with a trained eye.